tedmoore/schelp2/docs/Classes/SequenceableCollection.md

 ### `unixCmdGetStdOut`
-Similar to [#-unixCmd](#-unixcmd) except that the stdout of the process is returned (**synchronously**) rather than sent to the post window.
+Similar to [unixCmd](#unixcmd) except that the stdout of the process is returned (**synchronously**) rather than sent to the post window.
 This object should be an array of strings where the first string is the path to the executable to be run and all other strings are passed as arguments to the executable.
 This method starts the process directly without using a shell.
 ```supercollider
 ~listing = ["ls", "/"].unixCmdGetStdOut; // Grab
 ~listing.reverse.as(Array).dupEach.join.postln; // Mangle